 Research and/or Creative Works

-- evidence-based treatment of ADHD in children and adolescents.
+- evidence-based treatment of ADHD in children.

 - peer relationship problems of children with ADHD and typically developing children.